-4.2.5 Drainage and Water Quality
+4.2.4 Drainage and Water Quality

-Substation land area of 0.69 ha will result in a slight alteration of drainage patterns, although the alterations in drainage will not be quantifiable.
-Interference with drainage patterns will be temporary during the construction phase only.
+Substation sites with an area of 0.21 ha will result in a slight alteration of drainage patterns, although the alterations in drainage will not be quantifiable.
+Interference with drainage patterns will be temporary during construction phase only.
 The impact on water quality during the construction period is expected to be insignificant.
 Water will be used primarily as a cement additive for the construction of substation foundations and boundary walls, and to control dust.
-The magnitude of impact is low, the extent is site-specific, and the duration is short-term.
+The magnitude of impact is considered low, the extent is site-specific, and the duration is short-term.